 Inevitably, a couple of these shoes are affiliated with the name that began the trend of ordinary athletic sneakers vastly eclipsing prices of luxury brands: that name can only be Michael Jordan.

-The Jordan brand single handedly drew and continues to draw billions of consumer dollars towards adorning that which is between the feet and the ground, creating a religious frenzy that only brands like Supreme can replicate.
+Since its debut in 1984, the Jordan brand single handedly has drawn countless billions of consumer dollars towards adorning that which is between the feet and the ground, creating a religious frenzy that only brands like Supreme can replicate.

 Nike, the proud carrier of the Jordan brand, has become an absolute mammoth in the field of footwear, taking a market share that is over one third of all shoes in existence.

 Not surprisingly, 4 of these 5 shoes are Nike shoes, with 2 of them being Jordan related.
 The following prices are sure to generate quite the shock, given that upon first glance, absolutely none of these shoes look as valuable as they are.